2025–26 Middlesbrough F.C. season

-The 2025–26 season is the 150th season in the history of Middlesbrough Football Club and their ninth consecutive season in the Championship.
-In addition to the domestic league, the club are also participating in the FA Cup and the EFL Cup.
+The 2025–26 season was the 150th season in the history of Middlesbrough Football Club, and the club's consecutive season in the Championship.
+In addition to the domestic league, the club also participated in the FA Cup and the EFL Cup.

 Managerial changes

 Prior to the season starting, Rob Edwards was appointed as the new head coach on a three-year contract.
 On 12 November, after 15 games in charge and a win ratio of 46.67%, he resigned as head coach to join Wolverhampton Wanderers.
+Twelve days later, Kim Hellberg was appointed head coach from Swedish side Hammarby.